This author has interviewed hundreds of whistle-blowers. Here’s what makes them tick

 FC: So, there are those who follow their ethical compass and those who follow the administrative rules of their workplace.
 And most people just do what their boss tells them.

-TM: I had a chapter in this book, which was taken out in the end, about so-called failed whistleblowers.
+TM: I had a chapter in this book, which was taken out in the end, about so-called failed whistle-blowers.
 People who didn’t quite make the grade, for whatever reason.

 There was one guy who told me a story about his inability to blow the whistle on the DOJ.
 He was an expert witness in the tobacco trials.
 And the DOJ under Bush came in and they pressured him to change his testimony and to downplay certain things that he had said.